 According to the Givens, Thomas Aquinas and St. Augustine formed word meanings from the bible that differed from the original sentiments.
 These translations were used and exacerbated by Tyndale, Wycliff, Calvin, and Luther centuries later overshadowing the “simple truths” of the gospel (such as love, repentance, being saved, etc.) “What began as an admirable desire to abide by the precepts of the Master . . . all too easily morphed into an obsession with one’s own spiritual athleticism” (157).
 What once promoted oneness, healing, and God as connection morphed into guilt, rules, and a division from God and our fellow humans.
 Nicolas Berdyaev writes that god “is turned to stone.”

-This book reaffirmed my belief that humans create stories and ignite change in humanity.
-God, I believe, is preserved in human flesh, matter, cells, and language.
+This book reaffirms my belief that humans create stories and ignite change in humanity and clarified that God, I believe, is preserved in human flesh, matter, cells, and language.
 Thank you, Fiona and Terryl, for the extensive research and sources, for the inclusion of a discussion about Heavenly Mother, for the Atonement chapter (“heaven is the absolute harmony of human relationships” 142), the focus on language, and the acknowledgment that what is written can change the course of history.
 Lastly, thank you for bravely demanding change for a church that deeply needs it: “The work of restoration, to be complete, must include the casting off of those traditions, presuppositions, frameworks, paradigms, and vocabulary that still fill the garden of the gospel like tenacious weeds” (72).